 The first function is the signal_handler, a function that has to be called if a signal triggering event is anticipated, and you can tell the operating system to execute it when that particular type of signal arrives.
 In this case, this handler makes a GPIO.cleanup() and a sys.exit(0) when it detects a CTRL+C (the command that sends a SIGINT).

 The second function is called int_activated_callback and, inside it, you can put the code that you want to be executed when the interruption is activated.

-Finally, in the main, there is the GPIO.setmode, configuring it following the GPIOs disposition of the BCM, the GPIO.setup, configuring it with the number of the GPIO interrupt inputs, if the activation edge is going to be the FALLING or RISING, the activation callback and the bouncing time (which is the period that no interrupt is going to be activated to avoid signal bouncing).
+Finally, in the main, there is the GPIO.setmode, configuring it following the GPIOs disposition of the BCM, the GPIO.setup, configuring the GPIO pin to be an input, and GPIO.add_event_detect, that enables an interrupt that calls the "callback" function when the activation edge is FALLING, considering a bouncing time of 1 second (which is the period that no interrupt is going to be activated to avoid signal bouncing).
 The signal.signal is the function to activate the signal_handler, previously explained.
 The last infinite loop is simply to test that you can be executing other processes in your code meanwhile the interruption is ready to be activated.